 - Alternations belonging to the same group typically cannot be composed (with the rare exception of Rcpr alternation where subject is not involved this case must be treated separately). - Typically, alternations from different groups can be mutually composed. - Though in general, alternations from different groups can be composed in any order, we have not found a single example where the order of composition is relevant.
-That means that the result of composition is the same regardless the order lexicon.
-Considering the exhaustive description of passive constructions in grammar books (and also description of other constructions which come under 'syntactically-based' alternations), it seems to be acceptable to have these types of alternations without examples in the expanded form of the lexicon.
+That means that the result of composition is the same regardless the order.